muschem/trombone/Transcriptions/Bordogni/README.md

 # Bordogni Vocalises

-Also known as "Rochut" studies, after the ubiquitous editions of Melodious Etudes transcribed and arranged for trombone by Joannes Rochut in the 1920s.
+Composed for voice and piano by Giulio Marco Bordogni (commonly, Marco Bordogni) between 1840-1855, these vocalises are also known by trombonists as "Rochut" studies, after the ubiquitous editions of Melodious Etudes transcribed and arranged for trombone by Joannes Rochut in the 1920s.
+For these transcriptions, I have returned to original sources, in order to produce a digital set which can be freely distributed, unencumbered by copyright.

-If you find mistakes in these transcriptions, please let me know, so that I may correct and update the scores.
+If you find mistakes, please let me know, so that I may correct and update the scores.
 Alternatively, pull requests are always welcome.

 ## Formats